matomo-org/developer-documentation/docs/plugin-settings.md

 refreshInterval = 15
 ```

-As soon as a value in the config file is configured for a setting, it won't be possible to change the value for that
+As soon as a value in the config file is configured, it won't be possible to change the value for that setting anymore
-setting anymore in the UI and the setting will not be even shown.
+in the UI and the setting will not be even displayed.

 ### Limiting who can configure a setting in the UI

-By default for example a system setting can be only configured by a user with super user access.
-However, you can customize
+For example a system setting can be only configured by a user with super user access by default.
+However, you can
-this default behaviour by using the `setIsWritableByCurrentUser` method.
+customize this behaviour by using the `setIsWritableByCurrentUser` method.
 For example you can define to let only a user
 named "MyRootUser" change the setting.
 All other users would not be able to see the value for that setting and neither
 would they be able to change it.